avocado-framework/avocado/docs/source/WritingTests.rst

     TESTS TIME : 2.28 s
     JOB HTML   : $HOME/avocado/job-results/job-2017-03-10T16.22-39c1f12/html/results.html

-Notice that, since the `setUp()` was already executed, calling the `self.cancel()` will cancel the rest of the test from that point on, but the `tearDown()` will still be executed.
+Notice that using the `self.cancel()` will cancel the rest of the test from that point on, but the `tearDown()` will still be executed.

-Depending on the result format you're refering to, the `CANCEL` status is mapped to a corresponding valid status in that format.
+Depending on the result format you're referring to, the `CANCEL` status is mapped to a corresponding valid status in that format.
 See the table
 below: